calebclayreagor/calebclayreagor.github.io/_posts/2025-10-04-density-clustering-pt1.md

 ### Iterative density-based clustering

 Because density-based clustering allows for outliers, these algorithms tend to leave many observations unclustered.
 To aggregate as many trips into clusters as possible, I implemented an iterative [HDBSCAN](https://github.com/scikit-learn-contrib/hdbscan) (<ins>H</ins>ierarchical DBSCAN) approach that sequentially clustered any remaining observations from the previous step while relaxing the minimum cluster size, from 6 to 2 riders (more on these values later).
-My input features consisted of pickup locations $x_0,y_0$ and times $t_0$ and dropoff locations $x_1,y_1$, and HDBSCAN returned cluster labels $k$ for each trip/passenger.
+My input features consisted of pickup locations $x_0,y_0$ and times $t_0$ and dropoff locations $x_1,y_1$, and the outputs were cluster labels $k$ for each trip/passenger.
 Here's what my clustering results looked like after each iteration:

 ```
 Iteration 0 (min_cluster_size = 6): % clustered = 10.89